 With memorialized accounts, Facebook also allows you to name a “legacy contact.”
 A legacy contact can pin something to your profile, update your cover photo, and respond to new friend requests.
 You may also allow this person to download portions of your content, although they cannot access your messages or remove any friends or material.
 If you do not make an election, your account will be memorialized with no legacy contact.

 Matters of the heart are no less important than material possessions.
 Call our office to schedule a time for us to talk about how your social media preferences can be integrated into your estate planning.
-We begin with a Family Wealth Planning Session, where we guide you to get your assets and resources organized so you can finally relax around what you have and what you need.
+We begin with a Family Vision Meeting, where we guide you to get your assets and resources organized so you can finally relax around what you have and what you need.
 Then, we look at how to make things as easy as possible for your loved ones after you are gone.
 Call Pierchoski Estate Law at 931.363.7222.

 The practice of law is a second career for me.
 After obtaining Master of Science degrees in both Nuclear and Mechanical Engineering, I worked in the Nuclear Power Industry for 15 years.
 Always having an interest in law, I attended and graduated from law school and founded the Pierchoski Law Firm in 2002 in Pulaski, TN.
 For several years I practiced as a criminal defense, trial attorney.
 After my parents passed I became interested in Trust and Estate Law and felt a strong calling to change my practice to the Estate Planning area.

 For years I have been exclusively doing trust writing and wealth planning and have become proficient at it.
 Over the last several years my practice has evolved to serve all age groups including elders and Medicaid Planning.
 I am always open to your questions and am more than happy to chat with you about your concerns so give me a call or stop by my office.
 You’ll be glad you did!